-Becoming a digital nomad is not as hard as most people think, but it will require some extra time and effort depending on your skills.
+Becoming a digital nomad is not as hard as most people think!
+Depending on your skill-set or current job, you might be able to start tomorrow.

 If you travel around the world and either work online or run a business remotely at the same time, then you can call yourself a digital nomad.

 If you change your location every week or month and you are really actively working while traveling, then that would be a definition of “digital nomad.”
 It could be one hour a day, part-time or full time but as long as you are working while traveling, you’re living as a digital nomad.

 What skills do I need to be a digital nomad?

 Skills to become digital nomad really depend on the remote job that allows you to work from anywhere!
 The most common jobs are programming, virtual assistant or teaching languages online.
 For each of these, you need a different set of skills.

 What are the most popular digital nomad locations?